zzzprojects/EntityFramework-Extensions/docs/pages/api/options/temporary-table-batch-by-table.md

 ---

 ## Definition
 Gets or sets the number of batches a temporary table can contain.
-This option may create multiple temporary tables when the number of batches to execute exceed the limit specified.
+This option may create multiple temporary tables when the number of batches to execute exceeds the limit specified.

 {% include template-example.html %}
 {% highlight csharp %}